xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

        default value, blank, matches all statements.
-So, for example, using the following properties will cause Connector/J to re-balance after every third statement that contains the string "test": loadBalanceAutoCommitStatementThreshold=3 loadBalanceAutoCommitStatementRegex=.*test.*
+So, for example, using the following properties will cause Connector/J to re-balance after every third statement that contains the login "test": loadBalanceAutoCommitStatementThreshold=3 loadBalanceAutoCommitStatementRegex=.*test.*